We All Stand Together

-"We All Stand Together" (sometimes referred to as the Frog Song or the Frog Chorus) is a song by Paul McCartney and the Frog Chorus.
+"We All Stand Together" (sometimes referred to as the Frog Song or the Frog Chorus) is a song by the English musician Paul McCartney and the Frog Chorus.

 History

 "We All Stand Together" is from the animated film Rupert and the Frog Song and reached number three in the UK Singles Chart in 1984.

 The "Frog Chorus" backing on the song was provided by The King's Singers and the choir of St Paul's Cathedral.
 The B-side of the single contains a "Humming Version" of the song performed by the Finchley Frogettes.

 The song re-entered the UK Singles Chart in 1985, one of three hits to do so that had originally charted in December 1984. ("Do They Know It's Christmas?" by Band Aid and "Last Christmas" by Wham! were the other two.)

+Peter Kay performed the song on Britain's Got the Pop Factor... and Possibly a New Celebrity Jesus Christ Soapstar Superstar Strictly on Ice, his satire of TV talent shows.

 Although intended purely as a children's song in the mould of the Beatles' "Yellow Submarine", "We All Stand Together" is sometimes derided as an example of McCartney's inconsequential songwriting by his critics.
 In a satirical cartoon by Stephen Collins of The Guardian in 2012, McCartney is shown recalling his creative partnership with John Lennon in the 1960s, before concluding: "It was a great time, y'know ...
 And then I went on to do The Frog Song."

+The song is a staple of Christmas Radio in Ireland and receives much airplay on Ireland's ChristmasFM.

+The song receives much less airplay in Britain in recent times.